-The term “diphtheria“ is derived from Greed word ‘diphtheria’ which means ‘hide or leather,’ owing to characteristics pseudo membrane produced by the organism itself over the site of colonization.
-It is a vaccine-preventable, but potentially lethal infection of the upper respiratory tract.
+The term “diphtheria“ is derived from the Greek word ‘diphtheria’ which means ‘hide or leather,’ owing to characteristics of pseudomembrane produced by the organism itself over the site of colonization.
+It is a vaccine-preventable but potentially lethal infection of the upper respiratory tract.
 The presentation may be as an asymptomatic carrier, cutaneous infection, or as pharyngitis with the following manifestation, such as sore throat, fever, malaise, and cervical lymphadenopathy.
 The characteristic hallmark of the disease is the formation of the pseudomembrane on the site of colonization.
 Anterior tonsillar pillars and posterior pharyngeal walls are the most common site of involvement.
 Before the introduction of universal vaccination in the 1940s - 1950, it was the primary cause of disease and death in children and young adults.
 However, after the introduction of universal immunization, the incidence of the disease has been reduced drastically to almost 5000 annually worldwide.
-Due to different factors including low socioeconomic status, inadequate income, inaccessibility to public health, war and displacement, and ineffective monitoring of the immunization schedule has led to frequent sporadic outbreaks of the disease around the world.
+Different factors, including low socioeconomic status, inadequate income, inaccessibility to public health, war and displacement, and ineffective monitoring of the immunization schedule, have led to frequent sporadic outbreaks of the disease around the world.
 In this topic, we aim to provide a refresher course on Corynebacterium diphtheria.

 An active immunization schedule against the toxigenic strain of C. diphtheria may have effectively control the toxigenic strain.
 However, the non-toxigenic strain of C. diphtheria is still at large and has now been an emerging burden of disease in developed countries.
 In the late 1990s, a severe invasive infection caused by nontoxigenic strains was reported in Europe, particularly in Italy, France, Switzerland, Great Britain, Canada, and Brazil.
 Among these countries, the most dramatic increase in the number of cases was seen in England and Wales, where the cases of non-toxigenic strain raised from 1 to 294 in the 2000s and have been increasing ever since.

 Histological examination is not routinely carried out for a high likelihood of diphtheria infection.
-Histology is useful mainly for the diagnosis of Corynebacterium diphtheria, primarily when there exists a co-infection with other pseudo membrane forming bacteria such as Staphylococcus species and Streptococcus species.
+Histology is useful mainly for diagnosing Corynebacterium diphtheria, primarily when there is a co-infection with other pseudo membrane forming bacteria such as Staphylococcus species and Streptococcus species.

 The myocardium, if affected, might show extensive hyaline degeneration along with the infiltration of mononuclear cells in the interstitium.
 There might be the presence of areas of necrosis and inflammation as well.
 Demonstration of diphtheria toxin (DT) with the myocardial fibers can also be seen on fluorescent staining of tissue sections with the anti-DT antibody.
-On electron microscope changes within the myofibres such as loss of matrix, mitochondrial enlargement with excess lipid, disorganization of cristae can be seen.
-Histological examination of the injured nerve demonstrates early changes seen in paranodal myelin, which includes both widenings of nodes of Ranvier as well as structural changes in its configuration.
-Segmental demyelination is rare at this stage but is a characteristic lesion in the latter part of the disease, as the disease progresses.
+On an electron microscope, changes within the myofibres such as loss of matrix, mitochondrial enlargement with excess lipid, disorganization of cristae can be seen.
+Histological examination of the injured nerve demonstrates early changes seen in paranodal myelin, which includes both widenings of nodes of Ranvier and structural changes in its configuration.
+Segmental demyelination is rare at this stage but is a characteristic lesion in the latter part of the disease as the disease progresses.
 Degeneration of axons is seen in severe cases.

-Production of toxins is the major virulence factor involved in the pathogenesis of the disease.
-The gene responsible for the synthesis of the toxin is encoded by corynebacteriophage which, when integrated into the bacterial genome, can potentially transform the non-toxigenic strain into a virulent toxigenic strain.
+The production of toxins is the major virulence factor involved in the pathogenesis of the disease.
+The gene responsible for the synthesis of the toxin is encoded by corynebacteriophage, which, when integrated into the bacterial genome, can potentially transform the non-toxigenic strain into a virulent toxigenic strain.

 DtxR is a repressor gene that is activated by metals and is responsible for the regulation of iron uptake as well as the expression of haem-oxygenase and diphtheria toxin.
 Siderophores are responsible for transporting the iron into the bacterial cell.
 Once the iron binds to the siderophores, there occurs the conformational change in its structure and which in turn allows the repressor to attach to the tox operator site.
 The regulation of tox by DtxR depends upon the availability of iron.
 DtxR is inhibited by decreased iron concentration and hence resulting in an increased amount of toxin generation.